 When my baby started pulling up and taking her first steps at 9 months, it was a proud moment.
 I encouraged her development with tummy time, a mattress for crawling, and foam shapes for pulling up and cruising.
 Creating a safe and stimulating environment was key to helping her reach these milestones.
-Toys, books, and even sign language play an essential role in nurturing physical, cognitive, social, emotional, and language development.
+Toys, books, and even sign language for toddlers play an essential role in nurturing physical, cognitive, social, emotional, and language development in toddlers.

-Reading and teaching sign language to your 1-year-old can enhance their ability to communicate, strengthen emotional bonds, and support milestones.
-Here’s a detailed look at how to support each milestone with the right tools.
+Reading and teaching sign language for toddlers can enhance their ability to communicate, strengthen emotional bonds, and support milestones.
+Here’s a detailed look at how to support each milestone with the right tools, including books and developmental toys for 1-year-olds.

 Developmental milestones for 1-year-olds